PaoloM/Fiona/README.md

 * Added the _Private Networks_ capability to allow for some scenarios where local connectivity is limited
 * First implementation of radio support, some images do not show for some reason, but navigation reliably works
+* Fixed VisibilityOnHover helper to only show Play/Queue buttons when relevant
+* Added the ability to start Fiona from the command line

 #### 04/16/21